A modern city of tradition, festivals and beef

 Matsusaka Castle area

-There isn't much of a castle here anymore: the keep was destroyed in a typhoon in 1644, a fire took down the palace and the second bailey in 1877, and the remaining fortifications were demolished four years later.
+There isn't much of a castle here anymore: the keep was destroyed in a typhoon in 1644, a fire took down the palace and the second bailey in 1877.
 Many of the stone ramparts, however, are intact and open for visitors to walk around on.
 The elevated position offers views of the town below.

 If you're interested in Japanese history, be sure to check out the Motoori Norinaga Memorial Museum on the castle grounds may be worth a visit.
 Its exhibits feature the literature and maps of Motoori Norinaga, a renowned Japanese scholar.
 His diligent commentary on everything from literary classics to his personal life provides insight into the Japanese character.

 Also on the grounds, the Matsusaka City Museum of History and Folklore occupies a converted library originally constructed in 1911.
 In its old-time atmosphere, you can inspect artifacts relating to Matsusaka's mercantile past.

 Don't forget to check out the residences the castle guards once called home.
 People still live in these houses, but one building at the northern end of the area is open to visitors.

 Near the museum is the original home of the Mitsui family, who went on to create what is now the Mitsui conglomerate.
 Note that this residence is not open to the public.

 If you want to get into the nitty-gritty of the business that made Matsusaka rich in its heyday, go to the Matsusaka Cotton Center, where you can see how kimono and other fabrics were made.
 There is also an antique loom that visitors can use to weave their own fabrics.

 Many consider Matsusaka beef to be the best in Japan.
 Although not as well-known internationally as its rival, Kobe beef, some consider the Matsusaka variety even better.
 The cattle are similarly raised, being treated to full-body massages and beer that reportedly help give the meat its soft texture and rich marbling.